 When choosing a calcium supplement, there are some important factors to keep in mind.
 Calcium citrate is the most easily-absorbed form available, and it’s least likely to cause stomach upset.
 You won’t want to take more than 500 mg at a time, as your body won’t be able to absorb a higher amount at once anyway.

-Best plant-based sources of magnesium: oats, nuts, seeds, cacao.
+Best plant-based sources of magnesium: oats, nuts, seeds, and cacao.

-Best plant-based sources of Vitamin D2: mushrooms and fortified plant milks.
-Or, expose your skin to the sun 15 minutes / day.
+Best plant-based sources of Vitamin D2: mushrooms and fortified plant milk.
+Expose your skin to the sun for 15 minutes/day or if you're very low, a supplement.

 Iron: There are two types of iron, heme and non-heme.
 Non-heme is the kind of iron found in plant-based foods, and unfortunately, it’s much less readily absorbed by the body than the heme form.
 Because of the lower absorbability, the recommended iron intake for those on a plant-based diet may be as much as 1.8 times higher than for those who eat meat.

-Best plant-based sources of iron: cacao, blackstrap molasses, dehydrated fruit, dark leafy greens.
+Best plant-based sources of iron: cacao, blackstrap molasses, dehydrated fruit, and dark leafy greens.

 For more on why adequate iron levels are important, check out this informational video, “Iron Rich Foods: The Essentials of Iron.”